This website is dedicated

 me with mom and my favorite toy...a cat of course!

 Dad served in the army in the European Theatre of Operations in England, Germany, France and Belgium.
 Like most veterans, he never spoke about the war.
 As I try and trace his footsteps back in time I'm learning something of what he and my mother experienced.
 He landed in France on Sept.
-23, 1944 with the 788th Anti-Aircraft Artillery Battalion and fought at the Battle of the Bulge.
+23, 1944 with the 788th Anti-Aircraft Artillery Battalion.
+I now know he was part of the Normany Invasion (Utah Beach) and went on to fight at the Battle of the Bulge.

 Dad saw the German Panzer's "big guns" and operated 40mm Howizters.
 At Antwerp, Belgium he shot down Nazi buzz bombs defending that important sea port.
 Each time they shot one down a swastika was painted on the sides of the gun.
 And of course, there were the gun pits to dig.
 My Dad has his hand on his hip in the photo below.
 The guns often had to be moved and new pits dug to hold them.